2025-02-05

-> Note > The following tutorial only works for Magisk ver.
-23.0.
+> Note: The following tutorial works only with Magisk version 23.0.
 More recent versions are not compatible with Genymotion yet.

 - Magisk Manager ver.
 23.0